dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- Use the comment I return from CommentDialog and add it to the list immediately?
+- The comment dialog should not resize when the warning message appears
+- It's a backend issue but the post dates for comments are wrong
 - Missing styling for hr
 - Table of content is a bit too tight
 - Evaluate things like reading time and ToC from within the useFetch so we keep the spinner around during computation